waweru12/Triangle-tracker/README.md

 #BDD
-The application is set to show certain types of triangles and behaves according to the instructions inputted,even if the user doesn't run any values the app will still trigger a response.
+The application is set to show certain types of triangles and behaves according to the instructions inputted,even if the user doesn't run any values the app will still trigger a response.If the values are correctly inputted then the triangle type will be displayed.